JakobM999/TaskPilot/DEPLOYMENT_GUIDE.md

 http://your-server-ip:3030
 ```

 Replace `your-server-ip` with your server's IP address or domain name.
-Note that TaskPilot runs on port 3030 to avoid conflicts with other services.

-The Supabase database is accessible on port 5435 (not directly accessible from outside unless specifically needed).

-## Step 6: Update the Application (Manual Process)
+## Step 5: Update the Application (Manual Process)

 To update the application when there are changes in the GitHub repository: